Frequently Asked Questions

 Those who are not licensed professional engineers or geoscientists in Canada (or equivalent) are required to provide a brief resume of their professional engineering/geoscience experience and academic qualifications.
 Staff will review this information to determine if they are an acceptable validator.
 Validators may be requested to verify their identity by video conference if deemed necessary.

-Canadian Experience: If your work experience took place in Canada, your competency validator should be the professional engineer or geoscientist taking professional responsibility for your work.
+Canadian Experience: If your work experience took place in Canada, your competency validator should be the professional engineer or geoscientist taking professional responsibility for your work (they must have been licensed at the time the work took place).
 In some cases, the professional engineer or geoscientist taking responsibility for you work may not be your direct supervisor.
 In this case, you may be allowed to use your supervisor as a competency validator and the professional engineer or geoscientist taking responsibility for your work as a professional reference validator.

 International Experience: If your work experience did not take place in Canada, your competency validator should have a 4-year bachelor’s degree in engineering or geoscience and at least 4 years of professional level engineering or geoscience work experience.
 They may be a colleague, client, or supervisor.